-Amazing Amy changing lives on and off the course
+Amazing Amy changing lives on and off the golf course

 Amy’s sweetness, confidence, purity and determination are an archetype for everyday life, no matter how many chromosomes a person has.

 “So many people could learn so many lessons just from how she lives her life,” Acuff said.
-“The abundance she lives her life and the joy she gets out of, if we all live like that, we’d be far better off.”
+“The abundance she lives her life and the joy she gets out of it, if we all live like that, we’d be far better off.”

 Amy had a life-changing moment with a professional golfer.
 She changes lives every day just by being herself.